What is Leukoplakia?

 According to NCBI, alcohol drinking increases the risk of leukoplakia.
 Additionally, overconsumption of alcohol can trigger the condition.

-The symptoms of leukoplakia start with white patches in the mouth.
+There are many symptoms of Leukoplakia.
+Leukoplakia symptoms start with white patches in the mouth.
 These white patches can be visible on the tongue, gums and inside of the cheeks.

 These patches cannot be removed by scrapping or rubbing.
 These white patches will not be accompanied by pain, and in most cases, they will not be noticed.